Steel wool balun

 Steel Wool SOS pad Balun Measurements

-The objective of installing a balun is to reduce feedline shield common mode current.
-A balun should cause the cable shield to have the highest possible impedance possible for any unwanted RF flowing on the outside of shield.
+The objective of installing a balun is to reduce feed line shield common mode current.
+A balun should cause the cable shield to have the highest possible impedance for any unwanted RF flowing on the shield's outside.
 We can measure that impedance quite easily with this test setup.

 Notice the R X light is lit.
 A one foot loop of RG178 coax shield has a common mode impedance of .268 ohms resistance and 33.7 ohms reactance on 7MHz.
 This is an impedance of 37.8 ohms.